-I am completing archaeological research in eastern Ethiopia to address this question as part of an ERC funded project, “Becoming Muslim: Conversion to Islam and Islamisation in Eastern Ethiopia” (694254 ERC-2015-AdG) that started in September 2016.
+As Principal Investigator, I am directing archaeological research in eastern Ethiopia to address these questions as part of an ERC funded project, “Becoming Muslim: Conversion to Islam and Islamisation in Eastern Ethiopia” (694254 ERC-2015-AdG) that started in September 2016.
 The project is exploring Islamisation and the formation of diverse cultural identities in the region, as well as the origins of urban settlement, and evidence for participation in long distance and regional trade networks (see Current Field Projects).

-I am also co-directing with Dr Rachel MacLean, and Dr Salman Almahari of the Directorate of Archaeology and Heritage, a survey of all Islamic funerary inscriptions (pre AD 1900) on Bahrain.
-This will be published as a monograph (Insoll, T., Almahari, S., and MacLean, R. [Contracted and in Preparation, 2018].
+This project, co-directed with Dr Rachel MacLean, and Dr Salman Almahari of the Directorate of Archaeology and Heritage, has completed a survey of all Islamic funerary inscriptions (pre-1900 CE) on Bahrain.
+The results are being published as a monograph (Insoll, T., Almahari, S., and MacLean, R. [In Preparation, 2018].
 The Islamic Funerary Inscriptions of Bahrain.
-Pre 1900 CE.
+Pre-1900 CE.
 [Handbook of Oriental Studies Series] Leiden: Brill). (see Publications).

 Book Projects in Progress